vitest-dev/eslint-plugin-vitest/docs/rules/prefer-describe-function-title.md

+# vitest/prefer-describe-function-title

-# Enforce using a function as a describe title over an equivalent string (`vitest/prefer-describe-function-title`)
+📝 Enforce using a function as a describe title over an equivalent string.

 ⚠️ This rule _warns_ in the 🌐 `all` config.